wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 This structure contains of bit masks of all pages ever mapped by the CCID, and will be walked by the MMU on a TLB miss to fetch the bits into the TLB entry.

+To avoid accessing the bit mask on every TLB lookup, and fetching the PC bit mask from MaskPage on evert TLB miss, the paper also proposes adding an additional ORPC bit to both the TLB entry and the PTE.
+The ORPC is simply a bitwise OR of all 32 bits in the PC mask, and it servers as a shortcut telling the TLB hardware that no exception exists on this address.